 Some readers have tried freezing the oatmeal: After mixing everything together, tightly cover the oatmeal or pour into resealable plastic bags and freeze for up to one month.
 Then, when you want to bake the oatmeal, just remove from freezer, thaw and bake as directed.
 If you decide to do this, we suggest that you mix the fruit into the oatmeal instead of placing on top to prevent browning – especially the bananas.

 This baked oatmeal recipe is easily adapted for dairy-free and egg-free diets.
-While we call for one egg in the recipe, we have had success removing the egg completely.
+While we call for one egg in the recipe, we have had success removing the egg completely or you can substitute the egg with one flax egg.
 Another easy substitution is replacing soy, almond or even coconut milk for the milk called for in the original recipe.

 You can, of course, change the fruit and chocolate in the recipe, too.
 To reduce calories or level of sweetness, eliminate chocolate from the recipe all together.
 You could also substitute blueberries, blackberries or other fruit for the strawberries and banana